box icon

 As a result, it’s best to understand what your local recladding regulations are and to take these into account when deciding whether or not to reclad as well as how you may go about it.

-If you are looking for a helping hand through this journey, or are interested in an aesthetically pleasing option for recladding, look no further than Mitsubishi ALPOLIC™ NC/A1 which is available in a wide variety of appealing colours and styles.
+If you are looking for a helping hand through this journey, or are interested in an aesthetically pleasing option for recladding, look no further than ALPOLIC™ NC/A1 which is available in a wide variety of appealing colours and styles.

 2. Recladding for functionality and energy efficiency